 - Hold down the mod switch on the back.

-- Tap D-pad down button.
+- Tap the D-pad down button.

-First LED will turn OFF.
+The first LED will turn OFF.
 Rapid Fire is OFF.

 Checking Current Sub-Mode